tomasaltilio/Food_Detective/README.md

 :thinking_face: Did you ever wanted to know how healthy is the food you are about to eat?

-:hot_face: Did you quickly resign on the idea after realizing it takes a lot of time?
+:sleepy: Did you quickly resign on the idea after realizing it takes a lot of time?

 This is what we asked ourselves, and we came up with this idea! :bulb:

 How about you upload an image of what you are about to eat and get its nutritional information immediatly?
 Let's checkout how we solved it! :rocket: